Azure Sphere

-Azure Sphere is an application platform with built-in communication and security capabilities for internet-connected devices, owned by Microsoft.
-The platform consists of integrated hardware built around a secure silicon chip, the Azure Sphere OS (operating system for Azure Sphere), a high-end operating system based on Linux, and the Azure Sphere Security Service, a cloud-based security service.
-Azure Sphere security was developed based on Microsoft Research's position on the seven required characteristics of highly secure devices.
+Azure Sphere is an application platform with integrated communications and security features developed and managed by Microsoft for Internet Connected Devices.

+It combines a purpose-built system on a chip, the Azure Sphere operating system, and an Azure-based cloud environment for continuous monitoring.

 Azure Sphere OS

 The Azure Sphere OS is a custom Linux-based microcontroller operating system created by Microsoft to run on an Azure Sphere-certified chip and to connect to the Azure Sphere Security Service.
-The Azure Sphere OS provides a platform for Internet of things application development, including both high-level applications and real-time capable applications.
+The Azure Sphere OS provides a platform for Internet of things application development, including both high-level applications and real-time-capable applications.
 It is the first operating system running a Linux kernel that Microsoft has publicly released and the second Unix-like operating system that the company has developed for external (public) users, the other being Xenix.

 Azure Sphere Security Service

-The Azure Sphere Security Service, sometimes referred to as AS3, is a cloud-based service that enables maintenance, updates, and control for Azure Sphere-certified chips.
-The Azure Sphere Security Service establishes a secure connection between devices and the internet and/or cloud services and ensures secure boot.
-The primary purpose of contact between an Azure Sphere device and the Azure Sphere Security Service is to authenticate the device identity, ensure the integrity and trust of the system software, and to certify that the device is running a trusted code base.
-The service also provides the secure channel used by Microsoft to automatically download and install Azure Sphere OS updates and customer application updates to deployed devices.
+The Azure Sphere Security Service, also known as AS3, is a cloud-based service that facilitates maintenance, updates, and control for Azure Sphere-certified chips.
+The Azure Sphere Security Service establishes a secure connection between devices and the internet or cloud services and ensures secure boot.
+The primary purpose of contact between an Azure Sphere device and the Azure Sphere Security Service is to authenticate the device identity, ensure the integrity and trust of the system software, and certify that the device is running a trusted code base.
+The service also provides a secure channel for Microsoft to automatically download and install Azure Sphere OS updates and customer application updates to deployed devices.